Oregon Legislature Beat WA to it! Constitutional Amendment Initiative is Next Step

-An initiative to the people of the state calling for our members of Congress to support a constitutional amendment is the next step.
-WAMEND, the statewide coalition supporting a constitutional amendment, is in the process of developing an initiative and a campaign.
-Washington Public Campaigns is a WAMEND member and will be recruiting signature gatherers over the next months to begin collecting signatures after the initiative is filed in January.
-An intensive volunteer effort will be needed to reduce the cost of passing an initiative.
+An initiative to the people declaring that corporations are not people and money is not speech is the next step to putting Washington State on the constitutional amendment map after failing to get a vote in the state senate for a joint memorial to Congress.
+WAMEND, the statewide coalition supporting a constitutional amendment, is in the process of developing a campaign.
+Washington Public Campaigns is a WAMEND member and is recruiting signature gatherers, training speakers and encouraging endorsements over the next months.
+Gathering signatures after the initiative is filed in January will require an intensive volunteer effort.

 Think We Need a Constitutional Amendment?